prateekbunker/AI_Project/README.md

 python main.py
 Game controls:

-Click on your black piece to select it (will highlight in green)
+Click on your red piece to select it (will highlight in green)

 Valid moves will highlight in blue

 Click on a blue square to move there

-The AI (red pieces) will automatically make its move after yours
+The AI (white pieces) will automatically make its move after yours